Skip to main content

 Coconut Pudding

-Sweet dessert made from fresh grated coconut mixed with sugar and sometimes taro or cassava, then steamed or baked.
-Creamy texture with intense coconut flavor.
-Served at celebrations and family meals.
+Fresh grated coconut mixed with sugar, sometimes with taro or cassava worked in, then steamed or baked.
+It sets up creamy and tastes strongly of coconut.
+A fixture at celebrations and family meals.

 vegetariangluten-freeContains: coconut